nettybun/styletakeout/readme.md

 }
 ```

-To save some typing, right? **Absolutely won't work**.
-This might be why most
-CSS-in-JS are at runtime.
-Remember that the ``` css`` ``` function is replaced
-entirely with the classname.
-This is the result:
+Remember that the `css` macro is replaced entirely with the classname.
+No code
+is ever run.
+This is not executed in a JS runtime.
+The macro is not aware of the
+for loop it's in - it _only_ sees the exact `` css`...` `` line and replaces it.

+The result:

 ```ts
 for (const [k, v] of Object.entries(textSizes)) {